madhuri25/ApplicationPortfolio/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## About
+## About app
-This is Single page web application where the users are able to manage their portfolio of applications with the next use cases.
+This is a single page web application where the users are able to manage their portfolio of applications with the next use cases.

 * User should be able to see the list of applications
 * User should be able to see how many application it has in one glance